athalhammer/303voc/README.md

 in the subject position (1) and object postion (2) respectively.
 A Semantic Web agent that understands the meaning of this property can do the following:

->In any retrieved RDF document (that supports the property) a Semantic Web agaent immediately finds pointers to the described real-world resource(s) and the canonical URI of the document; even without knowing any of them before and also without analyzing the redirect chain.
+>In any retrieved RDF document (that supports the property) a Semantic Web agent immediately finds pointers to the described real-world resource(s) and the canonical URI of the document; even without knowing any of them before and also without analyzing the redirect chain.

 ## Best Practices